 Los Algodones dentist reviews

 Word-of-mouth is a great way to find the best dentist in Los Algodones for your needs.
-If you live close to the border you may well know someone who has been to Mexico for dental work.
+If you live close to the border, or are holidaying in the US, you may well know someone who has been to Mexico for dental work.
 If so, ask them for their advice and recommendations based on their experience.

-At the same time, remember that different dentists specialize in different fields.
-The dentist that did a great job on your friend’s veneers isn’t necessarily the best dentist to do your implants.
+At the same time, remember that different dentists specialise in different fields.
+The dentist that did a great job on your friend's veneers isn't necessarily the best dentist to do your implants.

 Your dentist will no doubt be able to provide you with patient testimonials, but it's a good idea to research independent reviews as well.
 Review sites and forums are a good place to look for these.
 We also have a separate article featuring reviews from people who visited dentists in Mexico, including Los Algodones.